lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 Note that the signing mode defined here is different from HashML-DSA defined in [FIPS204] section 5.4.
-This specification uses exclusively ExternalMu-ML-DSA for pre-hashed use cases, and thus HashML-DSA as defined in [FIPS204] and identified by `id-hash-ml-dsa-44-with-sha512`, `id-hash-ml-dsa-65-with-sha512`, and `id-hash-ml-dsa-87-with-sha512` MUST NOT be used in X.509 and related PKIX protocols.
+This specification uses exclusively ExternalMu-ML-DSA for pre-hashed use cases, and thus public keys identified by `id-hash-ml-dsa-44-with-sha512`, `id-hash-ml-dsa-65-with-sha512`, and `id-hash-ml-dsa-87-with-sha512` MUST NOT be used in X.509 and related PKIX protocols.